DennisSchm/cline-polytope-test/.context/polytope/templates/python.md

 ## Creating the component
 **CRITICAL**: ALWAYS make sure that the template argument points inside the `.templates/` directory!

-Use the build-in `polytope/scaffold` module to create a starting project via:
+Execute the following command in the terminal to use the build-in `polytope/scaffold` module to create a starting project via:
 `pt run --raw "polytope/scaffold{template: '.templates/python-api', path: 'my-component-name'}"`

 **Parameter explanation:**